Introduction to the Blog page

 The purpose of a blog does not end with reading the blog post and just forgetting about it.
 The blog articles should conclude with a call-to-action which could be for registering, downloading an e-book, registering or subscribing to a service or directing to another related article on the site.

-A blog page is indeed an effective platform to build your brand and reputation in your industry.
+It is indeed an effective platform to build your brand and reputation in your industry.
 However, it is not an easy job and requires certain skill, patience, and consistency to make an impact on the target audience.
 There is no substitute for quality content and too much emphasis on keyword targeting.
-Apart from own blog tips, you could as well be a guest blogger on other sites as well.
+Apart from your own blog tips, you could as well be a guest blogger on other sites as well.
 Sometimes humor and satire can also help build your audience.

 As in any other activity, the best way to learn is to have a look at the better-performing blogs and how they structure content and market them.
 Avoid copying or rephrasing content without adding value to it.
 Proper attributions for data or quotes used in the blog will enhance your credibility.